nicc777/kubernetes-from-scratch/QUICK_CATCH_UP.md

 ### Chapter 08

-Updatethe Kong configuration to point to the `kong.yml` file in chapter 8.
+Update the Kong configuration to point to the `kong.yml` file in chapter 8.

 Restart Kong: